French Open Prediction Markets: ‘No' Traders Clean Up as Favorites and Former Champions Crash Out

 Unlike French Open sportsbook odds, where bettors are locked into a pre-match choice, prediction markets allow you to trade your picks as the tournament progresses, and potentially profit from price rises for your chosen tennis stars.

-Given the current pricing of the men’s and women’s French Open markets, several options could be good value if things don’t go according to plan for the favorites.
+Given the speed at which prices moved on both the men’s and women’s French Open markets, several options proved to be great value when things didn’t go according to plan for the favorites.

-At 11¢, the market implies just an 11% chance that Gauff takes the title.
+At 14¢, the market implies just a 14% chance that Gauff takes the title.
 This feels underpriced for a Grand Slam champion who has historically performed well on clay and has both the skill and the strategy to outlast many of her opponents.
 The risk-to-reward ratio is great on this one, especially if you get in early before her price rises.

 Tips for Tennis Prediction Market Traders